barbagroup/essential_skills_RRC/python.md

 hello world
 ```

-We can access the diferent elements of a string, for example:
+We can access the different elements of a string, for example:

 ```
 In [18]: my_string[0]